Overview of the OpenStack database backup and restoration¶

 spec: features: database: backup: enabled: true

-For the detailed procedure of the periodic backup enablement, refer to Enable OpenStack database periodic backups.
+For the configuration details, refer to Periodic OpenStack database backups.

 Along with the automated backup routine, MOSK provides the Mariabackup tool for the OpenStack database restoration.
 For the database restoration procedure, refer to Restore OpenStack databases from a backup.
 For more information about the restoration process, consult Workflows of the OpenStack database backup and restoration.